Dungeness: Ecology

 Dungeness is one of the largest expanses of shingle in Europe.
 It is of international conservation importance for its geomorphology, plant and invertebrate communities and bird life.
 This is recognised and protected mostly through its conservation designations as a national nature reserve (NNR), a Special Protection Area (SPA), a Special Area of Conservation (SAC) and part of the Site of Special Scientific Interest (SSSI) of Dungeness, Romney Marsh and Rye Bay.

 There is a remarkable variety of wildlife living at Dungeness, with over 600 different types of plants: a third of all those found in Britain.
 It is one of the best places in Britain to find invertebrates such as moths, bees, beetles, and spiders; many of these are very rare, some found nowhere else in Britain.

-The short-haired bumblebee, Bombus subterraneus, was last found in the UK in 1988 but has survived in New Zealand after being shipped there more than 100 years ago.
-After unsuccessful attempts to reintroduce the New Zealand bees at Dungeness in 2009–2010, the Bumblebee Conservation Trust, Hymettus, Natural England and the Royal Society for the Protection of Birds teamed up with the Swedish government in a second attempt and introduced 51 of them in 2012 and 49 in 2013 to the Dungeness Reserve.
-This will be continued each year to ensure a successful integration.

 The flooded gravel pits on Denge Beach, both brackish and fresh water, provide an important refuge for many migratory and coastal bird species.
 The RSPB has a bird reserve there, and every year thousands of bird watchers visit the peninsula and its bird observatory.

 One of the most remarkable features of the site is an area known as "the patch" or, by anglers, as "the boil".
 The waste hot water from the Dungeness nuclear power stations is pumped into the sea through two outfall pipes, enriching the biological productivity of the sea bed and attracting seabirds from miles around.

 Beach fishing is popular at Dungeness, with the area being a nationally recognised cod fishing venue in the winter.

-The Dungeness area will potentially be affected by plans to lengthen the runway of Lydd Airport to accommodate larger passenger jets.

 It has previously been reported that Dungeness had such low rainfall as to qualify as the only desert in the UK.
 However, a spokesperson for the Met Office refuted this in 2015.